Horse Hare: Plot

 When the tribal chief tries to shoot at the fort, Sam takes his gun and tells him to watch him shoot "one hare at a time".
 In a similar way to what happens with Daffy Duck in the 1950 short His Bitter Half (also directed by Freleng), when the Renegade fires his shot, Bugs, hiding behind rocks, fires a bullet via slingshot into the chief's head, prompting the chief to scold Sam.
 When the latter fires again, Bugs does the same thing and the chief threatens Sam by saying: "Look, ugly, 'plunk-em' me once more, and it's your last 'plunk-em'!"
 Suspicious that someone else is firing at them, Sam looks behind him, grins, fakes a shot and sees Bugs launch another bullet into the chief's head.
 But just when Sam points Bugs out, the chief violently punches Sam.

 Later, at a Native American party, Sam spots Bugs spying on them.
 He orders another attack, but the cavalry comes to the rescue – and soon, both opposing armies are dangerously charging at each other, signaling an oncoming battle.
 While Bugs hides underground, Sam and his mule are unable to call off the attacks from both sides and get caught up in the middle.
 After the battle is over, Bugs looks up from his hole and sees nothing but scattered feathers.

 Sam and his mule, both of whom have been trampled due to the battle, confront Bugs – with the same cramped voice that he used in Sahara Hare and Knighty Knight Bugs, Sam says: "I hate you!", while his mule adds to the Renegade: "And I hate you!".
 As the cartoon ends, Bugs remarks: "And me?
 I love everybody!"

 Controversy

 This cartoon was one of twelve others that were pulled from Cartoon Network's 2001 "June Bugs" marathon, due to its negative caricatures of Native Americans as well as Bugs Bunny singing Ten Little Indians and using the offensive term "half-breed".

+Home media

+The short is available on disc 1 of the Looney Tunes Collector's Vault: Volume 3 Blu-ray set.